Health Screening for Men: Why and When You Should Go to the Doctor

 - Family history of a hereditary colorectal cancer syndrome

 If you are at all unsure about your risk status, talk to your doctor about how often you should have colorectal screening.

 During a routine exam, the doctor may do a digital rectal exam.
 The doctor inserts a gloved finger into the rectum to detect any prostate enlargement, nodularity, or asymmetry that may indicate cancer.
 The exam takes approximately 30-60 seconds.

 can be used as a screening tool for prostate cancer.
-Organizations like the US Preventative Services Task Force (USPSTF) and the American Academy of Family Physicians (AAFP) recommend against the PSA test, highlighting the potential harms, like having to undergo unnecessary surgery.
+Organizations like the US Preventative Services Task Force (USPSTF) and the American Academy of Family Physicians (AAFP) recommend against the PSA test, highlighting the potential harms, like having to undergo unnecessary surgery and the fact that it is also elevated in benign prostatic hypertrophy, which is very common as men age.
 The ACS and American Urological Society stress the need to make an informed decision about prostate cancer screening.

 What should men do?
 Talk to your doctor about the risks and benefits of screening.
 If you decide to be screened, your doctor will do the PSA test with or without the digital rectal exam.

 A skin exam can determine if you have any moles or other lesions on the skin that may either be cancerous or precancerous.
 During a skin exam, which takes 5 minutes and is painless, a primary care physician or dermatologist studies the skin from head-to-toe, including the scalp.
 Your doctor may choose to

 (take a sample for laboratory analysis) any suspicious lesions.
 Recommendations for timing and frequency of skin cancer screening have not been clearly established.

 If you have a history of skin cancer or previously had lesions removed, your doctor may recommend skin exams on a regular basis.